Dundee United W.F.C.

 Dundee United Football Club Women is a Scottish women's football club based in Dundee.
-Founded in 2015, they play in Scottish Women's Premier League 1, the first tier of the national league system, after winning promotion from the second tier in 2021–22 and third tier in 2018.
-They had previously been promoted from the fourth tier in their 2016 debut season.
+Founded in 2015, they play in Scottish Women's Premier League 2, the second tier of the national league system, after winning promotion from the second tier in 2021–22 and third tier in 2018.
+They had previously been promoted from the fourth tier in their 2016 debut season, & have recently been relegated from the top tier to the second.

 History

 Scottish Premiership club Dundee United announced in April 2015 that they were going to launch a women's team to compete in the Scottish Women's Football League (SWFL) from the following year.
 Club co-owner and director Justine Mitchell was instrumental in the decision.
 There were over fifty applicants for the position of head coach, none of whom were women.
 Gavin Beith was appointed as the team's first head coach in June 2015, with player trials commencing later that month.
 Ahead of the 2016 season, Fiona Mearns was chosen as the team captain.

 United played their first competitive match on 6 March 2016, a 5–0 win over Dunfermline Athletic Development in SWFL Division 2 East at Gussie Park in Dundee.
 The same teams met again in June to contest the SWFL Division 2 Cup final.
 United lifted their first trophy with a 9–0 win, having led 7–0 at half time.
 The league title was secured with a 6–0 win over Edinburgh Caledonia on 9 October 2016.
 The club ended their first season having won all 16 league matches with a goal difference of +134.

 In October 2018, Dundee United secured the SWFL Division 1 North title with a 7–2 win over Cove Rangers.
 United finished top of the league by a four-point margin, winning promotion to the second tier of the national Scottish Women's Premier League (SWPL) for the 2019 season.

 United came under the auspices of the senior men's club in May 2022, changing their name from Dundee United Women's Football Club to Dundee United Football Club Women.